alexandermichels/AIReading/README.md

 #### word2vec and doc2vec

-*Efficient Estimation of Word Representations in Vector Space* and *Distributed Representations of Words and Phrases and their Compositionality* started it all.
+[Linguistic Regularities in Continuous Space Word Representations](pdf/Linguistic_Regularities_in_Continuous_Space_Word_Representations.pdf) seems to have started it all.
 Here are the links for documentation on [word2vec](https://radimrehurek.com/gensim/models/word2vec.html) and [doc2vec](https://radimrehurek.com/gensim/models/doc2vec.html).

 ##### Articles, Blogposts, and Tutorials